Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

-• Two co-founders lead the company: CEO Winston Weinberg, a former lawyer, and Gabriel Pereyra, a former research scientist at Google DeepMind and Meta who serves as Chief Technology Officer.
+Two co-founders lead the company: CEO Winston Weinberg, a former litigator, and Gabriel Pereyra, a former research scientist at Google DeepMind and Meta who serves as Chief Technology Officer.

-• Sequoia Capital and GIC co-led the most recent round, with Andreessen Horowitz, Kleiner Perkins, Coatue, and the OpenAI Startup Fund among the key backers.
-Total funding exceeds $1 billion.
+GIC and Sequoia Capital co-led the most recent round, with Andreessen Horowitz, Kleiner Perkins, Coatue, and the OpenAI Startup Fund among the key backers.
+Total funding exceeds $1.2 billion.

 Harvey has become the most closely watched company in legal AI.
-In under three years, it went from a seed-stage startup to an $11 billion business serving a significant share of the global legal profession.
-More than 100,000 lawyers across 1,300 organizations now run their most demanding work on Harvey's platform.
+In under four years, it went from a seed-stage startup to an $11 billion business serving a significant share of the global legal profession.
+More than 142,000 lawyers across 1,500 organizations now run their most demanding work on Harvey's platform.

 That trajectory raises a natural question: who actually owns Harvey?
 The answer matters because the company's ownership structure is genuinely unusual.
 The OpenAI Startup Fund backed Harvey at the seed stage.
-OpenAI is now both an investor and the primary model provider whose infrastructure Harvey's product runs on.
-That dual role creates a web of incentives that shapes every major decision the company makes.
+OpenAI became both an investor and, for years, the main model provider whose infrastructure Harvey's product ran on.
+That dual role creates a web of incentives that shapes major decisions the company makes.

 This article breaks down Harvey's ownership structure, traces its funding history, identifies the key people in control, and explains what the ownership picture means for users and the legal industry.